Quantum Computing Threat: NIST PQC standards are here... how can you keep ahead?

 It’s no secret that quantum computers pose a significant threat to information security.
 That can sound daunting, but it needn’t be – there are steps you can take now to protect your organization in the long-term.

 Both the NCSC (the UK National Cyber Security Centre) and the NSA (the US National Security Agency) agree that the best mitigation against this threat is post-quantum cryptography.
-In fact, the NIST (the US National Institute of Standards and Technology) Post-Quantum Cryptography Standardization Project is now in its final stages, with official standards expected to be announced within a year.
+In fact, the NIST (the US National Institute of Standards and Technology) Post-Quantum Cryptography Standardization Project is now finalised, with official standards now announced.

-In this white paper, experts from PQShield break down everything you need to know (and, crucially, do) to prepare for the upcoming standards and protect your organization from the quantum threat – from ensuring cryptographic agility to establishing a clear roadmap for a smooth and secure transition.
+In this white paper, our experts break down everything you need to know (and, crucially, do) to protect your organization from the quantum threat – from ensuring cryptographic agility to establishing a clear roadmap for a smooth and secure transition.

 Post-quantum cryptography is a relatively new field.
 While there’s a lot of literature out there for people close to the subject, it can be quite tricky to zoom out and understand what’s going on at a higher level.